mendersoftware/mender-docs/10.Downloads/docs.md

 ### Remote Terminal add-on

-The Remote Terminal does not require any items installed other than the Mender Client and Mender Connect.
+The Remote Terminal does not require any items installed other than the Mender-auth Client and Mender Connect.

 ### File transfer add-on

-The File Transfer does not require any items installed other than the Mender Client and Mender Connect.
+The File Transfer does not require any items installed other than the Mender-auth Client and Mender Connect.

 ### Mender Configure add-on

-Mender offers a configure extension (`mender-configure`) to the Mender client that enables managing device configuration.
+Mender offers a configure extension (`mender-configure`) to the Mender-update client that enables managing device configuration.
 See the [add-on page for Mender Configure](../09.Add-ons/10.Configure/docs.md) for more information.